 Sir Terry is a prominent voice in British architecture and planning.
 In 2014, at invitation of Ed Vaizey, the Minister for Culture, Communications and Creative Industries, Terry and his firm commenced the Farrell Review of Architecture and the Built Environment, to offer expert guidance on the direction of British architecture.

-Mary Portas, founder and CCO of Portas, a brand consultancy and creative agency.
+Mary Portas is Founder and Chief Creative Officer of Portas, a brand consultancy and creative agency.
 Known to the nation through her TV shows as Mary, Queen of Shops, Mary has made an indelible mark on British retail across her career.
 By aged 30 she was on the board of Harvey Nichols.
 Working as their Creative Director Mary transformed the luxury department store in London’s sexiest fashion destination.
 Mary has written columns for most national media on retail and consumerism, published three books, advised Government on the future of High Streets, launched her own fashion label as well as kickstarting the return of British manufacturing with her brand Kinky Knickers.
 Her proudest achievement to date is the creation of Mary’s Living and Giving shops for Save The Children.
-Currently the most profitable charity shops in the UK, she has opened 25 and counting and has raised over £ 13million to date.
+Currently the most profitable charity shops in the UK, she has opened 25 and counting and has raised over £13 million to date.
 Mary’s most recent book Work Like a Woman is about the empowerment of women in work culture.

 James Seppala is a Senior Managing Director in the Real Estate Group and the Head of Real Estate Europe, based in London.
 Since joining Blackstone in 2011, Mr Seppala has been involved in a number of Blackstone’s investments across Europe, including Logicor, OfficeFirst, Sponda, the Banco Popular REO & Loan Portfolio, and Multi Corporation.